-Facebook to settle FTC privacy allegations, adopt new policies: sources
+Facebook to create privacy panel, pay $5 billion to U.S. to settle allegations

-WASHINGTON (Reuters) - The Federal Trade Commission is set to announce on Wednesday that Facebook Inc (FB.O) has agreed to a sweeping settlement of allegations it mishandled user privacy and pay roughly $5 billion, two people briefed on the matter said.
+WASHINGTON (Reuters) - The Federal Trade Commission is set to announce on Wednesday that Facebook Inc (FB.O) has agreed to a sweeping settlement of significant allegations it mishandled user privacy and pay $5 billion, two people briefed on the matter said.

-As part of the settlement, Facebook will agree to create a board committee on privacy and will agree to new executive certifications on user privacy, the people said.
+As part of the settlement, Facebook will agree to create a board committee on privacy and will agree to new executive certifications that users’ privacy is being properly protected, the people said.

 The Washington Post reported on Tuesday that the FTC will alleged Facebook misled users about its handling of their phone numbers and its use of two-factor authentication as part of a wide-ranging complaint that accompanies a settlement ending the government’s privacy probe, citing two people familiar with the matter.

+The Post also reported the FTC also plans to allege Facebook provided insufficient information to about 30 million users about a facial recognition tool, an issue identified earlier by Consumer Reports.

 Two people briefed on the matter confirmed the Post report the FTC will not require Facebook to admit guilt as part of the settlement.
-The settlement will need to be approved by a federal judge.
+The settlement will need to be approved by a federal judge and will contain other significant allegations of privacy lapses, the people said.

+The fine will mark the largest civil penalty ever paid to the FTC.

 The FTC confirmed in March 2018 it had opened an investigation into allegations Facebook inappropriately shared information belonging to 87 million users with the now-defunct British political consulting firm Cambridge Analytica.
 The probe has focused on whether the data sharing violated a 2011 consent agreement between Facebook and the regulator and then widened to include other privacy allegations.

-A person briefed on the matter said neither the phone number nor two-factor authentication issues were part of the initial Cambridge Analytica probe.
+A person briefed on the matter said the phone number, facial recognition and two-factor authentication issues were not part of the initial Cambridge Analytica probe.

+Some in Congress have criticized the reported $5 billion penalty, noting Facebook in 2018 had $55.8 billion in revenue and $22.1 billion in net income.
+Senator Marsha Blackburn, a Republican, said last week the fine should be $50 billion.

+While the deal resolves a major regulatory headache for Facebook, the Silicon Valley firm still faces further potential antitrust probes as the FTC and Justice Department undertake a wide-ranging review of competition among the biggest U.S. tech companies.
+Facebook is also facing public criticism from President Donald Trump and others about its planned cryptocurrency Libra over concerns about privacy and money laundering.

 Reporting by David Shepardson in Washington; Additional reporting by Vibhuti Sharma in Bengaluru; Editing by Sriraj Kalluvila and Lisa Shumaker